 Outbound linking is when you link to another site from your site.
 By linking to other authoritative sources, you are helping Google determine the authority of your own page or website.
 A study by Reboot Marketing concluded that when used correctly, outbound links have a positive impact on the rank of a website.

 Local SEO is especially important for banks and credit unions with local branches.
 There are several strategies that you should consider when it comes to local SEO, including:

 - Improving your NAP (name, address, phone number) consistency

 - Updating all things Google My Business

 Remember, when implementing a local SEO strategy, make sure each one of your branch locations is considered.

 PPC is a paid strategy and an essential part of any successful digital marketing plan.
 While you will need to get acquainted with the PPC lingo before you get started — gaining an understanding of quality score, ad rank and bid — PPC is a powerful tool that is worth getting to know.
 Businesses make an average of $2 for every $1 spent on PPC, according to AdWords, and search ads can increase brand awareness by as much as 80 percent.

 These seven SEO tactics will help get your bank or CU headed in the right direction.
-If you would like to dive even deeper into the concept of Consumer Enablement and discover more ways to improve your bank or credit unions digital presence contact the team at SilverCloud.
+If you would like to dive even deeper into the concept of Consumer Enablement and discover more ways to improve your bank or credit union’s digital presence. contact the team at SilverCloud.